AlexDecker/DCCSystem/README.md

+# WARNING: This README is outdated.
+It will be updated soon.
 # DCCSystem
 DCC - Do not Carry Cables system.
 It's a distributed algorithm for controlling a wireless power transfet network.
 It's implemented using sdWPTSimulator (https://github.com/AlexDecker/sdWPT-Simulator)